christyjeyaraj/Vehicle-routing-using-k-means-clustering-and-shortest-route-algorithm/README.txt

 README File
+PROBLEM STATEMENT:
+Write a program that takes the attached list of kiosks and their coordinates as input and outputs routes for 2 delivery drivers that start and end at the kitchen located on Lake and Racine Ave (41.8851024,-87.6618988).
+These routes should be optimized for the shortest length.

 1. ASSUMPTIONS:
 - Data is in the correct format as given in the input file with 4 columns